ianmcnally/npm-run-parallel/README.md

 Some build tools, like gulp, accomplish parallel commands (a.k.a. tasks) with streaming libraries.
 The recent trend towards npm scripts from these walled-garden tools necessitated emulating that functionality.
 So `npm-run-parallel` all the tasks!

+#### Do I get colored terminal output from my tasks?

+Yes!
+It's awesome.
+I learned a lot about streams and stdout in the process of making this.

 ## Contributing

 See [CONTRIBUTING.md](https://github.com/ianmcnally/npm-run-parallel/blob/master/CONTRIBUTING.md) for the code of conduct.